ROOT™ Periodontal & Implant Centers

 Scaling & Root Planing Dallas Fort Worth

 Scaling and Root Planing (also known as deep teeth cleaning and deep gum cleaning) is a common method used to address periodontal disease.
 Scaling refers to the process of removing tartar that has accumulated, either on your teeth or below your gumline.
 Planing refers to the removal of tartar below the root line.
-When bacteria is allowed to settle on your teeth for too long, it will eventually mineralize and turn into tartar.
+When bacteria are allowed to settle on your teeth for too long, they will eventually mineralize and turn into tartar.
 The primary difference between plaque and tartar is that plaque can be removed by conventional brushing methods, whereas tartar will need to be removed through the efforts of your periodontist.
 It is important to schedule regular deep teeth cleaning and deep gum cleaning appointments to prevent periodontal disease from developing.

 At ROOT™ Periodontal and Implant Center, we are committed to ensuring you maintain your bright and healthy smile.
 We are also proud to provide you with the latest dental technology to ensure that you achieve the long-lasting results that you deserve.
 If you are interested in learning more about the quality services we offer, or if you have any questions concerning whether or not Scaling and Root Planing is right for you, contact us today.
 We are committed to helping you achieve and maintain that bright, healthy smile that you deserve!